python/steering-council/updates/2019-04-23_steering-council-update.md

   - PEP 578, "Python Runtime Audit Hooks", Steve Dower.
     *Appointed Christian Heimes as BD.*

-  - PEPs 576, 579, 580 (competing PEPs on C function call
+  - PEPs 576, 579, 580, 590 (competing PEPs on C function call
-    optimizations by Mark Shannon and Jeroen Demeyer).
+    optimizations by Mark Shannon and Jeroen Demeyer; note that PEP 576 is withdrawn in favor of PEP 590).
     *Appointed Petr Viktorin as BD.*

   - PEP 533, "Deterministic cleanup for iterators", Nathaniel J. Smith.